seancoyne/farcry-sublimetext/README.md

 A collection of FarCry snippets for Sublime Text 2

 ## Installation
+The easiest way to install is via [Package Control](http://wbond.net/sublime_packages/package_control)

-To install simply clone the repository into your Packages directory
+To manually install simply clone the repository into your Packages directory

 ```
 cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages